unChaz/sci-fi-5e/srd/races/spliced.md

 ## Spliced
-Spliced are the gene spliced creations of mad scientists or their decendents.
+Spliced are the gene spliced creations of mad scientists or their decedents.
 Spliced have their DNA mixed with that of an animal.
 This mixed with tekcasters gives the spliced the mysterious ability to shapeshift into the form of the beast whose DNA they share.

 ### Sleeve Traits